calf-nursery/test-infra/README.md

 ## Prow commands

-There are some plugins supported by prow and makes the life of the developer easier in certain cases:
+There are some plugins supported by Prow that make the life of the developer easier in some instances:

 1. `cherry-pick` plugin can be used for cherrypicking PRs across branches by
    commenting: